bbauska/JS-svg/README.md

 }
 </pre>

-Let's create a sketch to better illustrate this.
-Copy and rename the template folder, renaming it to 07-regular-grids.
-Below the background, we'll set up a group element to act as our grid container.
+<p>Let's create a sketch to better illustrate this.
+Copy and rename the
+template folder, renaming it to 07-regular-grids.
+Below the background, we'll set up a group element to act as our grid container.</p>

 <pre>
 // <i>Create our grid container group.</i>
 let grid = svg.create('g');
 </pre>

-Now we'll run our for loop, appending a rect element to the grid on each iteration.
+<p>Now we'll run our for loop, appending a rect element to the grid on each iteration.</p>

 <pre>
 // <i>A nested loop to visualise the grid.</i>